ohlab/reprDB/README.md

 ```
 2. Add the following line to `nano ~/.bashrc`: `export PATH=$PATH:/home/$YOUR_USER_NAME/edirect`.
 Alternatively, enter `export PATH=$PATH:/home/$YOUR_USER_NAME/edirect` at the command line immediately before running these scripts.

-Now the scripts should work, as long as the line “#PBS -V” is at the top of all sub files.
+Now the scripts should work, as long as the line `#PBS -V` is at the top of all sub files.
 This exports environmental variables.

 ## FOR UNIX NOVICES